StingraySoftware/HENDRICS/docs/scripts/cli.rst

     Rebin light curves and frequency spectra.

     positional arguments:
       files                List of light curve files

     options:
-      -h, --help            show this help message and exit -r REBIN, --rebin REBIN
-                            Rebinning to apply.
+      -h, --help           show this help message and exit -r, --rebin REBIN    Rebinning to apply.
 Only if the quantity to rebin is a (C)PDS, it is possible to specify a non-integer rebin factor, in which case it is interpreted as a geometrical binning factor
       --loglevel LOGLEVEL  use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
       --debug              set DEBUG logging level

 HENscramble